wp-plugins/link-cloaking-plugin/readme.txt

 1. It is recommended to update permalinks again (see Step 6. above).

 == Changelog ==

+= 1.8.2 =
+* Updated the installation instructions to use the correct menu titles for newer versions of WP.
+* WP 3.0.1 compatibility.

 = 1.8.1 =
 * Fixed static links throwing a 404 when WP is installed in a custom directory.